-ISBT is pleased to announce the appointment of leading international equine physical therapist and competitor, Suzanne Baker, to its team.
-Suzanne presents courses in equine and canine ISBT-Bowen Therapy.
+ISBT-Animal Course Director is leading international equine physical therapist and international equestrian competitor, Suzanne Baker.
+Suzanne presents courses in ISBT-Equine and Canine Bowen Therapy.

-Suzanne, based presently in Hong Kong at the world-famous Sha Tin horse racing complex, is a former international three-day eventing and dressage competitor, representing England.
+Suzanne, based presently in Hong Kong at the world-famous Sha Tin horse racing complex, is a former international three-day eventing and dressage competitor, representing Great Britain.

 She grew up in a very sporting family; her father, Peter May (dec.) was one of the longest serving captains of the English cricket team and was inducted in to the International Cricket Council’s Hall of Fame in 2009, Suzanne and her mother accepting the award.
 Her mother and sisters also represented England and won European medals in three day eventing and dressage.

-Suzanne moved to Hong Kong with her family in 1996.
-A letter of introduction (from a prominent British horse owner) to a leading trainer at the Hong Kong Jockey Club, resulted in her given, as a trial, the task of rehabilitating a leading Derby winning horse that had fractured its pelvis.
+Suzanne moved to Hong Kong with her family some years ago.
+A letter of introduction (from a prominent British horse owner) to a leading trainer at the Hong Kong Jockey Club, resulted in her given, as a trial, the task of rehabilitating a leading Derby winning horse that had a serious injury.
 The horse was able to recover well enough to race and win, and Suzanne has been treating racehorses at Sha Tin ever since.

 Being one of very few women working in the profession at that time, she said, was challenging at first –“they were very polite and kind, but it was very much a man’s world at that stage.”
 She regards herself as very fortunate to be working with the superb team of veterinarians at the Hong Kong Jockey Club and the world class equine facilities that are provided at Sha Tin.
 There are around 1200 horses based at the racecourse and a number of the trainers now include Suzanne in their support team.